mkatch/BezierToy/README.md

 The repository contains a Visual Studio solution created using the 2012 edition of VS.
 There is also a Windows executable available under [releases](https://github.com/mkacz91/BezierToy/releases).

-Exporting the curves to and from XML files is supported.
+Exporting the curves to and from XML files is supported as well as exporting to JPEG, PNG and BMP image files.

 Problem
 -------